nheljim21/basic-english-translator/README.md

 ## 🚀 Deployment

-This project was deployed on *Vercel*.
+As a beginner and just starting to learn, this project was generated using *V0* and deployed on *Vercel*.
+For more information on how to create and deploy projects with *v0*, visit [v0.dev](https://v0.dev).

 ## 🚀 Quick Start